LeoPrattThomas/KingKing/README.md

 ### Unity Information
 This is a unity file ideals if you ahem.
 Unity installed you an edit and see all of the programs on unity.

-Also it can be open in vs code if you are cr4eating and editing in c.
+Also it can be open in vs code if you are creating and editing in c.

 This is still in beta